minad/org-modern/.github/ISSUE_TEMPLATE/bug_report.md

 reinstall all packages, to exclude compilation issues due to outdated dependencies.

-Please provide precise information and the exact steps to reproduce the issue.
+Please provide precise information, stack traces and the exact steps to reproduce the issue.
 This is important to ensure that your problem can be reproduced on a different machine.

 If you are not really sure if your issue is a bug, please open a discussion instead.